BORNEO: SABAH, SARAWAK, AND BRUNEI

 WED, APR 18 — BATANG AI-KUCHING

 We depart for Kuching this morning, with a stop en route at Kampung Annah Rais.
 The Bidayuh are one of the largest indigenous Dayak groups in Sarawak and have traditionally been farmers and hunters.
 Their longhouses dot the slopes of Annah Rais near the mountains that straddle the border with Kalimantan.
-The Biyaduh are particularly skilled at bamboo-carving, basket-weaving, and beadwork.
+The Bidayuh are particularly skilled at bamboo-carving, basket-weaving, and beadwork.
 On arrival in Kuching, the remainder of the day is at leisure.

 Waterfront Hotel (B)